Projects

 - Open to navigate to the project workspace

-- Remove to unregister the project
+- Delete to remove the project

 Sharing Projects with a Team